 Since people and predators arrived on our shores, dozens of species have gone extinct.
 Today, around 4,000 of our native wildlife and plants are at risk of meeting the same fate.
 So long as rats, possums and stoats remain in New Zealand, our native wildlife will continue to decline and those threatened with extinction could vanish forever.

 We aren’t targeting cats.
 However, you can protect native wildlife by keeping your cat inside from dusk until dawn when they’re most likely to be hunting.
-This will reduce their impact on wildlife, keep your cat safe and make the most of cuddles on cold winter nights.
+This will reduce their impact on wildlife, keep your cat safe, and mean you can make the most of cuddles on cold winter nights.

 We use a range of traps depending on the pest species being targeted and the location.
 The full list of traps we use and the species being targeted includes: